dereneaton/ipyrad/docs/pedicularis_.rst

-In this case, the data come to us already demultiplexed so we are going to simply set the **sorted\_fastq\_path** to tell ipyrad the location of the data files.
+In this case, the data come to us already demultiplexed so we are going to simply set the **sorted\_fastq\_path** to tell ipyrad the location of our data files.
 You can select multiple files at once using regular expressions, in this example we use an asterisk (`*.gz`) to select all files in the directory ending in *.gz*.
 We also set a **project\_dir**, which is useful for grouping all our results into a single directory.
 For this we'll use the name of our study organism, "pedicularis".
+If a folder named "pedicularis" doesn't exist ipyrad will create it.
 Take note when entering the values below into your params file that they correspond to parameters 1 and 4, respectively.